Ahmed-Aghadi/Buildit-Klaytn/README.md

 In addition, BuildIt includes a marketplace where users can sell their land through direct listings or auctions.
 Chainlink automation can be utilized for auction listings, and if the chain supports Chainlink price feeds, the land can be sold in USD.
 The marketplace provides an easy and secure way for users to trade their land.

+Also, users can transfer their util items from one chain to another ( using Axelar )

 ## How We Built It

 BuildIt was built using the following technologies and tools: